gersteinlab/shiny-dim-reduction/README.md

 ## Installing RStudio

-<b>If you intend to use this tool's dimensionality reduction & visualization workflow, we recommend RStudio >= 1.3.0.</b>
+If you intend to use this tool's dimensionality reduction & visualization workflow, we recommend RStudio >= 1.3.0.

 You can download an installer for RStudio from https://rstudio.com/products/rstudio/download.
 For reproducibility, the following settings were used in development: